 In a connected development, amendments have now been made to the definition of “nationally significant water infrastructure” in the Planning Act 2008 (“2008 Act”).
-The change, made through the Infrastructure Planning (Water Resources) (England) Order 2019 (SI 2019/12), is intended to support the draft water resources NPS published alongside the consultation in November 2018.
+The change, made through the Infrastructure Planning (Water Resources) (England) Order 201, is intended to support the draft water resources NPS published alongside the consultation in November 2018.

 The amendments affect the types and sizes of new water supply infrastructure that are defined as “nationally significant” in the 2008 Act as follows:

-- The introduction of a threshold of "a deployable output expected to exceed 80 million litres per day" that will apply to all schemes.
+- introduction of a threshold of "a deployable output expected to exceed 80 million litres per day"

-- An increase in the threshold for when the construction or alteration of a dam or reservoir will be a nationally significant infrastructure project (“NSIP”) from schemes with a hold back capacity of 10 million cubic metres to those with a capacity exceeding 30 million cubic metres; and
+- increase in the threshold for when the construction or alteration of a dam or reservoir will become a nationally significant infrastructure project (“NSIP”) from schemes with a capacity of 10 million cubic metres to those exceeding 30 million cubic metres; and

-- The introduction of a new type of NSIP for desalination plants.
+- a new type of NSIP for desalination plants.

-The Order, which is accompanied by an explanatory memorandum, came into force on 9 January 2019 and the Government is expected to designate the draft NPS later in 2019.
+The Government is expected to designate the draft NPS later in 2019.

 Posted on: 29/01/2019